alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

 Here we go, now we have a class that the main reason to exist is to validate the string length.
-If you take a closer look at the secondary constructor you will notice that I'm already creating a `NotNullText` instance as would be great to check this before the length.
+If you take a closer look at the secondary constructor you will notice that I'm already creating a `NotNullText` instance as would be important to check if the text is null before the length size.

 Now let's change our company name class again.